skyred/wcr/README.md

 ### Test steps (Embedding on Page)
  - Enable this module.
  - Install theme `integrity` and set as default.
-(This theme has better written CSS and therefore is used for demonstration)
+(This theme has better written CSS and therefore is used for demonstration.
+If you want to test on other themes, make sure to modify the blocks names in `test.html`. i.e. from `integrity_*` to `yourtheme_*`.)
  - Visit `http://siteurl/modules/wcr/export/test.html`.
  - You should see a few blocks ("Branding", "Content", "Main Menu") embedded on the static page.